pathtofile/toucli/README.md

 with biometric interaction from the user.
 This key is then used to encrpyt or decrypt the data.
 (see the section below for more information).

-# System Requirements
-Needs a Mac with a Secure Enclave.
-Only tested on a Macbook Air M1 running Montery.

 # Security Overview
 To understand exactly how the encryption works, key sizes, etc, read this documentation from Apple: [Protecting Keys with the secure enclave](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/protecting_keys_with_the_secure_enclave
 ))